emarsden/pgmacs/doc/src/editing.md

 Note that PGmacs tells you the column type when prompting for the new value.
-You must specify a value in the format accepted by PostgreSQL for that type (check the current value as displayed in the minibuffer if you’re unsure of the exepcted format).
+You must specify a value in the format accepted by PostgreSQL for that type (check the current value as displayed in the minibuffer if you’re unsure of the expected format).

 For certain column types and very long column values, it may be more convenient to use the **widget-based editing interface** to edit a column value.
 Move the cursor to the relevant column value